nftstorage/nft.storage/packages/website/pages/docs/quickstart.md

 }
 ```

-The `url` is an IPFS url that can be viewed with [Brave](https://brave.com) and other IPFS-aware tools and browsers.
+The `url` is an IPFS URL that can be viewed with [Brave](https://brave.com) and other IPFS-aware tools and browsers.
 For other ways to access your token data, see our [guide to retrieving NFT data][howto-retrieve].

 [reference-http-api]: https://nft.storage/api-docs/
 [concepts-car-files]: ./concepts/car-files/